 The core idea is the same in each case – to help spot those people who are trained and experienced in filling the roles you have available.
 You may not be able to spot those people if you were to review all applications by hand.
 Certainly, you would not be able to complete the tasks in the same time.

-Step 3: Look for tests that are specific to your industry
+Step 3: Look for pre-employment tests which are specific to your industry

 These tests can be off-the-shelf ones or can be designed to your exact requirements.
 From retail to legal and logistics to the finance industry, finding industry-specific tests is another way to adopt pre-employment tools that will cut down on the amount of time required to find the ideal employees.